About

 woodrats welcomes a small crew of 3-5, completing research across western Virginia.

-and developing independent research questions based on our growing dataset.
+data and developing independent research questions based on our growing dataset.

 Publications from 2019 to present are listed below, many with student co-authors (indicated